jranalli/solarspatialtools/joss2024/paper.md

 ## Additional Packages

-The remaining packages in `solartoolbox` are somewhat less likely to be of general interest, but serve either a specialized or supporting purpose to the primary functionality:
+The remaining packages in `SolarSpatialTools` are somewhat less likely to be of general interest, but serve either a specialized or supporting purpose to the primary functionality:
 - `dataio`: prewritten functions for downloading and preprocessing distributed solar irradiance data specifically from the HOPE [@macke_hdcp2_2017] and NRCAN [@pelland_spatiotemporal_2021] measurement campaigns.
 - `irradiance`: a wrapper for `pvlib-python.clearsky_index` for easier processing of multiple simultaneous timeseries.
 - `spatial`: tools for performing vector and geographic projection operations necessary for other packages.